 Fumio Demura was born in Yokohama Japan on 15 September 1938 to a big family.
 A shy child, he had four brothers and two sisters.

 Aged eight years Demura began training in Kendo.
 He had suffered a severe infection of his tonsils that made him very weak.
 His doctor suggested taking a martial art to help build up his strength.
 His Kendo teacher was an Asano Sensei, who also taught him some Karate he had learnt while at university.

-In 1952 Demura officially began training at their dojo of Shito-ryu master Ryusho Sakagami.
+In 1952 Demura officially began training at the dojo of Shito-Ryu master Ryusho Sakagami.
 Asano had moved away and had provided him with a recommendation to Sakagami.

 - Teruo Hayashi – Karate and Kobudo

 - Yuchoku Higa – Karate